 A digital catalog, accessible from the visitor’s mobile device or tablets available at the reception, provides information and details about the objects on view and their designers.
 The ground floor also houses the main entrance area, a temporary exhibition space, and the museum shop.

-At the underground floor, a selection focused on various themes related to design, including sections dedicated to Italian design and Scandinavian design, is on permanent display.
+On the underground floor, a selection focused on various themes related to design, including sections dedicated to Italian and Scandinavian design, is on permanent display.

 Overall, the Vitra Design Museum collection encompasses designs by Alvar Aalto, Ron Arad, Maarten Baas, Ronan en Erwan Bouroullec, Andrea Branzi, Marcel Breuer, Humberto en Fernando Campana, Achille Castiglioni, Luigi Colani, Charles e Ray Eames, Frank Gehry, Eileen Gray, Konstantin Grcic, Arne Jacobsen, Shiro Kuramata, Joris Laarman, Le Corbusier, Alessandro Mendini, Ludwig Mies van der Rohe, Minale Maeda, Jasper Morrison, George Nelson, Marc Newson, Isamu Noguchi, Verner Panton, Gaetano Pesce, Gio Ponti, Jean Prouvé, Tejo Remy, Eero Saarinen, Jerszy Seymour, Philippe Starck, Superstudio, Marcel Wanders, Hans J. Wegner, and Tokujin Yoshioka, among others.

 The new venue is connected through a passage wing to a refurbished 1963 saw-tooth factory building which houses research offices, a restoration studio, a library, and a cafeteria at the ground floor, and exhibitions dedicated to lighting objects and the Estate of Charles and Ray Eames in the basement.